 Scratch are a multi-award winning radio station, picking up a gold Student Radio Award for Best Journalistic Programming and a silver for Best Interview.
-We've also scooped the Radio Academy Nations and Regions award for Best Station (Midlands).
+We've scooped the Radio Academy Nations and Regions award for Best Station in the Midlands too.

-At an international level, two of our alumni have walked away with gold and silver prizes respectively at the New York Festival Awards for documentary work and a third was the first British person ever to win two trophies at the Intercollegiate Broadcasting System Awards in Chicago.
+At an international level, two of our alumni have walked away with gold and silver prizes respectively at the New York Festival Awards for documentary work, as well as numerous nominations across categories.
+A third was the first British person ever to win two trophies at the Intercollegiate Broadcasting System Awards in Chicago.

 Former members of Scratch have gone on to work in various roles across the industry - and we couldn't be more proud!
 Here's just a handful of people who have moved forward in the industry:

-Ben Stones was part of the station until 2012 and, after graduating, went to work at BBC Radio Leicester before moving to London.
+Ben Stones was part of the Scratch family until 2012 and, after graduating, went to work at BBC Radio Leicester before moving to London.

 He now works as a Lead Producer for station sound across the BBC's national radio networks, including Radio 1 and 1Xtra, Radio 2 and 6Music.

 Dan Richards was our Assistant Station Manager until he graduated in 2011, before returning study for his MA in 2017.